iendjinn/iendjinn/systems.markdown

 This setting doesn't really have much lore as of yet, but I might write some soon (tm).

 [Sci Fi Ruleset]({{ site.baseUrl }}/systems/sci-fi)

+## Cyberpunk

+The current system I'm running - using the Cy_Borg setting and a set of rules inspired by [Mausritter](https://mausritter.com/).

+I've had a ton of fun so far with this campaign, particularly around world building between sessions.
+This has mostly taken the form of news headlines, adverts, and social media feeds.

+You can find the rules here [Sci Fi Ruleset]({{ site.baseUrl }}/systems/cyberpunk).

+And a character building app [here]({{ site.baseUrl }}/systems/sci-fi/app).

+I also made this groovy mocked up [live stream]({{ site.baseUrl }}/systems/cyberpunk/stream) for one of the headlines in game.